sghiassy/StateKit/README.md

 Sending messages to the state chart is one of its key operations.
 Don't be scared to send lots of messages.
 And don't be scared to send messages that aren't currently valid - many times that's good coding practice.

 For example, think of a timer.
-Every minute on the minute it sends the message "minuteUpdated" to the state chart.
-If the state chart is in a state that it cares about receiving the message "minuteUpdated" it can choose to take action.
-If the state chart is in a state that it doesn't care about the message "minuteUpdated", then nothing happens - this is a good thing.
+Every minute, on the minute it sends the message `minuteUpdated` to the state chart.
+If the state chart is in a state that it cares about receiving the message `minuteUpdated` it can choose to take action.
+If the state chart is in a state that it doesn't care about the message `minuteUpdated`, then nothing happens - this is a good thing.

 ### Don't cram all your logic into the state chart